TejeshKumarGantyada/4-cicd-pipeline-with-jenkins/README.md

 * Create a simple Node.js app
 * Write a Dockerfile to containerize the app
 * Install and configure Jenkins on Windows and Linux
-* Write a Jenkinsfile to automate testing and Docker deployment.
+* Write a Jenkinsfile to automate testing and Docker deployment
 * Use Jenkins secrets to store Docker credentials

 ---